inblockio/aqua-docs/Aqua_Protocol.md

 ##### Witness

-We define witnessing as the process of observing an event.
-A witness is judged by their capability to recollect and share the observed event.
-In other words, witnessing is the process of storing input data for later playback to provide data symmetry of an event.

-Witnessing allows one to undeniably prove the existence of a dataset (represented as a movable hash chain).
+Witnessing allows one to undeniably prove the existence of a dataset (represented as a portable hash chain).
 To complete the witnessing process, a Domain Snapshot is created.
 This is a collection of all revision hashes within one domain.
 A
-[Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) is used to unify all hashes of the latest revisions of all movable hash chains within a domain into a single hash value.
+[Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) is used to unify all hashes of the latest revisions of all portable hash chains within a domain into a single hash value.

 The `witness_event_verification_hash` is written to the [Witness